-Most towns in America have a favorite eatery where people feel at home, where families meet and where strangers who happen along accidentally leave as friends.
-For more than 40 years in Sterling Heights, one such place has been Roger’s Roost.
+Most towns in America have a favorite eatery where people feel at home, where families meet and where folks come in as strangers and leave as friends.
+For more than 45 years in Sterling Heights, one such place has been Roger’s Roost.

-No matter what the event might be – an anniversary, birthday, first date or Monday’s lunch hour – people are treated like family.
-It’s got that familiar, always welcome feeling to it.
+No matter what the event might be – an anniversary, birthday, first date or just getting together to watch your favorite sports team on TV– people are treated like family.